PEMapModder/Small-ZC-Plugins/WorldEditArt/Description.md

 ```
 /wea copy -g mycopy
-/wea cut -a -g copy2
+/wea cut -a -g copy 2
-/wea copy -g -a pasteII
+/wea copy -g -a paste II (This command may not work as you expect.
+Instead, it will create a global clip named "-a paste II" without using reference point as anchor)
+/wea copy -g clip B -a (Neither will this work as expected.
+Instead, it will create a global clip named "clip B -a" without anchor reference point)
 ```

 To paste them, use `/wea paste -g <name>`.